-Kailh box switches are often lauded for their durability, and they’re certainly a lot sturdier than your average mechanical switch.
-However, some users find them to be too stiff and resistant for comfortable typing.
+Kailh Box Switches are often lauded for their durability, and they’re certainly a lot sturdier than your average mechanical switch.
+However, some users find them too stiff and resistant for comfortable typing.

-Ultimately, it comes down to personal preference – so it is recommended to try out a few different switch types before settling on one.
+Ultimately, it comes down to personal preference – so trying a few different switch types is recommended before settling on one.

 What Is the Best Kailh Switch?

 The best Kailh switch is the one that best suits your needs.
-Kailh switches come in a variety of shapes, sizes, and colors, so it’s important to find the one that fits your style the best.
+Kailh switches come in various shapes, sizes, and colors, so it’s important to find the one that best fits your style.
 There are linear, clicky, and tactile switches, so you can choose the one that feels the most responsive to your play.

 Are Gateron Switches Good?

 Gateron Switches are often lauded as being some of the best Cherry MX clones on the market, and they’re a popular choice among mechanical keyboard enthusiasts.